DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *The question was: were they still here?*

+# Chapter 6: Binary Language Control

-# Chapter 6: The Ghost in the Machine
+### Chapter 6: The Ghost in the Machine

 *Dr. Anya Petrov sat in her cognitive research lab at MIT, staring at the brain scan results that made no sense.
 She had been studying decision-making patterns in humans for fifteen years, but these results challenged everything she thought she knew about free will and consciousness.*